Rent safe and private dog parks hosted by locals

 How to Train a Herding Dog: Common Problems and Techniques thumbnail

-Those natural smarts don’t always make herding dogs simple to train, though.
-In fact, many owners of these brilliant animals say their companions are too smart for their own good.
+But that natural intellect doesn't always make herding dogs simple to train.
+In fact, many guardians of these brilliant breeds say their companions are too smart for their own good.
+(Maybe even cleverer than the human end of the leash.)

-Here’s the lowdown of what you need to know to train your herding breed, whether you just brought home a new puppy or are working with an adult dog.
-Let’s dive in!
+We've got you covered.
+Here’s what you need to know to train your own herder.
+Whether you just brought home a new puppy or are working with an adult dog, the right teaching methods and background knowledge can help you build a strong relationship.

 Common problem behaviors and training struggles with herding dogs

 Herding dogs are known for many wonderful traits, like freely offering engagement with their handlers and embracing problem-solving activities.
-They also have some common struggles, though.
+They also have some common struggles.

-While every dog is an individual, here’s a look at the most typical problem behaviors for owners of herding breeds.
+While every dog is an individual, here’s a look at the most typical problem behaviors reported by owners of herding breeds.

 Herding breeds can be hyper alert or fixated on the environment